 Organised by Fleet World magazine, the 2016 MPG Marathon was sponsored by ALD Automotive, RAC Business and Crystal Ball, a provider of fleet management systems.
 For further information, please visit www.thempgmarathon.co.uk.

-To book your very own Honda test drive contact your lcoal Swansway Honda dealership in Bolton, Manchester, Rochdale or Stockport.
+To book your very own Honda test drive contact your local Swansway Honda dealership in Bolton, Manchester, Rochdale or Stockport.